-- 1. From either the Digital Object Record or Digital Object Component Record, select the option to Add File Version. - 2.
-Enter the URI for the digital content file corresponding to the digital object record or digital object component record. - 3.
-Select the appropriate USE Statement from the list of file USE attributes.
+- 2. Enter the URI for the digital content file corresponding to the digital object record or digital object component record. - 3.
+Select the appropriate Use Statement from the drop-down list.

 Note: The Use Statement is used in the METS record for indicating the use for which the digital content file is intended.
 Some files are intended only for preservation, e.g. a tiff or high quality audio file, while other files, because they require less bandwidth, are intended for use by end users.
-Such files would be a jpg or a lower quality audio file.
+Such files could be a jpeg or a lower quality audio file.